-2020 BUDGET (October 2019)
+2021 BUDGET (October 2020)

-Welcome to the proposed 2020 Budget for the Northwest Colorado Council of Governments, presented at the October meeting and to be approved at the December meeting as required by Article V of the Amended and Restated Bylaws of the Northwest Colorado Council of Governments.
+Welcome to the proposed 2021 Budget for the Northwest Colorado Council of Governments, presented at the October meeting and to be approved at the December meeting as required by Article V of the Amended and Restated Bylaws of the Northwest Colorado Council of Governments.

-Payroll: The 2019 budget proposes a 5% wage increase made up of a 2.1% COLA increase (reflects the "2019" Denver-Boulder-Greely Consumer Price Index calculated by the Department of Labor, months ending in July 2019) and up to an additional 2.9% merit increase per employee.
+Payroll: The 2021 budget proposes a 0% merit wage increase with a 3.1% COLA increase (reflects the "2020" Denver-Boulder-Greely Consumer Price Index calculated by the Department of Labor, months ending in July 2020) per employee.
 Our primary asset is our people.
 The value we deliver through services is a direct result of their efforts.
 We continue to attract and retain quality employees in a very competitive market.
 We put considerable time into training.
 Compared to many of the nearby local governments we serve, our wage and benefit packages lag.
 We make up for it in a wider variety of benefits and workplace culture.
+In 2021 NWCCOG will embark upon a wage range and salary survey.

-General Administration: CDOT approved our Indirect Rate of 15% for 2020 on September 11 finding that it in compliance with 2 CFR 200.
+General Administration: We have not submitted to CDOT for approval our Indirect Rate of 15% finding that it in compliance with 2 CFR 200.
 The 15% indirect rate includes all the Office Manager's time as well as a portion of the in-house fiscal position and a proportion of Executive Director time to reflect general management obligations of that position.
-The 2020 Indirect budget totals \$353,456 and represents 4.08% of the total budget.
-Rent for each program was increased 3% again year to bolster the fund balance for the aging NWCCOG office building.
-After mortgage, CAM and planned maintenance, this will increase the Building fund balance to \$88,195 by the end of 2020.
-Ideally it would be \$100,000 - \$150,000 to cover any major assessments on the building.
-We are managing a staffing expansion in three departments by leasing space across the common area for the Energy Program to move into.
-There will be some remodel costs as we adjust.
+The 2021 Indirect budget totals \$402,390 and represents 5.74% of the total budget.
+Rent for each program was increased 5% again year to bolster the fund balance for the aging NWCCOG office building.
+After mortgage, CAM and planned maintenance, this will leave the Building fund balance at \$46,000 by the end of 2021.
+The Building Fund will support a significant IT Security Infrastructure project in 2020.
+Ongoing IT support costs are charged to Indirect.

-Dues: The projected 2020 Member Dues (jurisdictions confirm participation by December 1) are \$298,547, up from \$273,000 in 2019.
-Calculations for dues NWCCOG were increased for 2020 to reflect a 8.3% increase in revenues following a vote of approval from NWCCOG Council at the August Meeting.
+Dues: The projected 2021 Member Dues (jurisdictions confirm participation by December 1) are \$304,854.05, held flat from 2020 following a vote of approval from NWCCOG Council at the July Meeting.
 Combined with Indirect and fees for service from the Elevator Program, dues are the "General Fund" of NWCCOG.
 Note that revenues transferred from the Elevator Inspection Program balance the Regional Business budget and "cover" most of the local match required to for the Broadband Director position.
-Note that QQ projected dues for 2020 are estimated at \$160,565.
+Note that QQ projected dues for 2020 are estimated at \$155,153.
 This is most of the QQ operating budget.
 QQ also keeps a \$100,000 Legal Defense Fund balance and continues to build on beginning fund balance.
-The only municipality in Region 12 that is not a NWCCOG member is Silverthorne.
+All incorporated municipalities in Region 12 and 3 others are Members.